When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Arsenal has at times been the Premier League’s ruling force.
-They won the title in 1998, 2002, and 2004, and in the latter campaign they became the first English team since 1889 to go the entire season unbeaten.
+They won the title in 1998, 2002, and 2004, and in the latter campaign, they became the first English team since 1889 to go the entire season unbeaten.

 Manchester United is the most successful club in English domestic soccer, having won the league 20 times in their history.
 Thirteen of those triumphs came under Alex Ferguson, whose remarkable 27-year tenure as manager came to an end in 2013.

 However, United hasn’t even come close to adding a 21st crown to their collection since then.
-They are still one of the world’s biggest names and play in England’s biggest club stadium, but even the most ardent United supporter would acknowledge that the club has declined significantly in the last six years.
+They are still one of the world’s biggest names and play in England’s biggest club stadium, but even the most ardent United supporter would acknowledge that the club has declined significantly in the last few years.
 They are now managed by Ole Gunnar Solskjaer, who spent 11 years at Old Trafford as a player.

-Tottenham occupy an almost unique position among the Premier League’s 20 clubs.
+Tottenham occupies an almost unique position among the Premier League’s 20 clubs.
 After taking charge in 2014, Mauricio Pochettino transformed Spurs into occasional title challengers despite having a much smaller budget than their rivals.
 They are now part of the so-called big six (which also features the five aforementioned sides), which certainly wasn’t the case a decade ago.

 Pochettino has since been replaced by Jose Mourinho, who has been tasked with winning Tottenham’s first trophy since 2008.
-Spurs plays at the newest stadium in the Premier League, which is widely regarded as one of the most impressive arenas in world soccer.
+Spurs play at the newest stadium in the Premier League, which is widely regarded as one of the most impressive arenas in world soccer.

 Leicester City was responsible for the most extraordinary title triumph in the history of soccer when they won the Premier League in 2016.
 The club was 5000/1 outsiders at the start of that season, and most pundits expected them to be demoted to the second division.